 Background of the problem

 Freedom of religion or belief (FoRB) is a fundamental human right for all individuals.
 Human beings may acknowledge human dignity by respecting and defending the FoRB.
 In the reverse manner, breaking the FoRB is detrimental to human rights.
-Human rights are linked and interdependent, thus the realization of the right to freedom of religion will ensure the realization of other rights.
+Human rights are interrelated and interdependent, thus the realization of the right to freedom of religion will ensure the realization of other rights.
 Those who believe their safety is threatened as a result of the views they hold will also have their right to live and life jeopardized.
 The citizen's sense of safety will also be compromised.
 Those who are able to freely select, accept, and practice their religion or believe are able to live in peace and security.
 There is no concern about being accused of following or spreading heresy.
 Nor have they faced arbitrariness or been penalized for their religious preference.

-To ensure that every human right, including the right to religious freedom, is respected, protected, and fulfilled by the state, a democratic nation that upholds the rule of law is required.
+To ensure that every human right, including the right to religious freedom, is respected, protected, and fulfilled [promote protect prevent?] by the state, a democratic nation that upholds the rule of law is required.
 Without a robust democracy, the branches of government, whether executive, legislative, or judicial, are unable to optimally carry out their responsibilities.
 There will be a breakdown in the checks and balances between the three branches, and the public interest will be neglected.
 A non-democratic state would use the branches of government as mere symbols to preserve autocratic rule.
-The only purpose of human rights is to convince the international community that a state respects human dignity of the people.
+The only purpose (?) of human rights is to convince the international community that a state respects human dignity of the people.
 The true purpose of constitutions and laws is to justify human rights breaches, not to safeguard and guarantee the rights of citizens.
 The political system is intended to support the autocrat's interests.
 Similarly, lawmakers will continue to develop regulations with intrinsic flaws.
 Scheppele (2018) refers to these indicators as autocratic legislation.
 Under the autocratic legislation, the rule of law is only ingrained language, as if the court existed to establish justice and assist those seeking justice or victims of human rights breaches.